-Served: 19½ years
+Served: 9½ years

 February 18, 1908 to July 7, 1927

-Patrolman Franken died three days later on July 7, 1927, at 7:45 a.m. and was buried July 11, 1927, in Saint Joseph Old Cemetery.
+Patrolman Franken died three days later on July 7, 1927, at 7:45 a.m., from general peritonitis resulting from the gunshot wounds.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Museum Director at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was revised on May 15, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
 All rights are reserved to him and the Greater Cincinnati Police Museum.